 On Feb.
-26, 1991, Atlas Obscura reports that U.S. aircraft bombed the head and tail of the retreating convoy, trapping up to 3,000 trucks, cars, jeeps, ambulances, tanks, and other vehicles along Highway 80.
+26, 1991, U.S. aircraft bombed the head and tail of the retreating convoy, trapping up to 3,000 trucks, cars, jeeps, ambulances, tanks, and other vehicles along Highway 80.

 Then, they started dropping bombs on the traffic jam they’d created.
 Commander Frank Sweigart, a U.S. Navy pilot, told the Washington Post that the Iraqis were “basically just sitting ducks.”